SulizLina/Heart-Disease/heartdisease.md

              ellipse.type = "norm", geom = "point", stand = FALSE,
              palette = "jco", ggtheme = theme_classic())
 ```
+From the above results and the cluster representation we notice that there's four clusters.
+First cluster contains 60 objects with total sum of square 930.4175.
+Second cluster contains 73 objects with total sum of square 677.2899.
+The third cluster contains 99 objects  with total sum of square 907.0856.
+The fourth cluster contains 70 objects  with total sum of square 1140.7632.
+The value of the total sum of square indicate that the larger value means the larger separation so,the object in the fourth cluster are more separated than the objects in the other clusters .smallest WSS was for the second cluster that indicates that the objects are more compact.
+Also, we notice that there's few outliers in the first and the fourth clusters.

 #### Average silhouette
 ```{r}